ilya-pishchalnikov/grafana-provisioner/readme.md

-Based on the provided Go source code and configuration files, here is a detailed `README.md` file for the `grafana-provisioner` application.

-The application's primary function is to **provision a PostgreSQL data source and import a specific dashboard** into a Grafana instance, driven by a configuration file and environment variables.

 # grafana-provisioner

 A lightweight, opinionated Go application designed to provision a PostgreSQL data source and import a Grafana dashboard from a JSON file using the Grafana HTTP API.